 Учні школи "Надія"

-On 28 September, the deputies of the Sumy City Council supported the Sustainable Action Plan (SEAP) through 2025.
-The document was developed with support of the USAID Municipal Energy Reform Project (USAID Project).
+Kyiv has joined the partner cities of the USAID Municipal Energy Reform Project in Ukraine which approved their Sustainable Energy Action Plans (SEAPs).
+On 17 May, the deputies of the Kyiv City Council supported the approval of Sustainable Energy Action Plan (SEAP) through 2020.
+The document was developed with support of the USAID Municipal Energy Reform Project in Ukraine (USAID Project).